Landing rays and ray Cannon-Thurston maps: Introduction

 \begin{question}\cite[Question 1.19]{bestvinaprob} (see also \cite[p.
 136]{mitra-trees},\cite[p.
 354]{mitra-survey})\\ Let $G_1<G$ be a pair of $(${\em Gromov}$)$ hyperbolic groups.
 Does the inclusion $i: G_1\ri G$ extend to a continuous map $\pa i: \pa G_1\ri \pa G$? \end{question}

-Such a continuous extension, if it exists, is known as a \emph{Cannon-Thurston} (CT) map \cite{mitra-ct,mitra-trees} after the pioneering work of Cannon and Thurston in (\cite{CT,CTpub}).
+Such a continuous extension, if it exists, is known as a \emph{Cannon--Thurston} map \cite{mitra-ct,mitra-trees} after the pioneering work of Cannon and Thurston in \cite{CT,CTpub}.
 If, for a pair $G_1<G$ of hyperbolic groups, every geodesic ray in $G_1$ lands in the above sense, then we have a well-defined map $\partial i_r: \partial G_1 \to \pa G$.
-Such a boundary extension $\partial i_r$ will be referred to as a \emph{ray Cannon-Thurston} map (ray CT map for short).
+Such a boundary extension $\partial i_r$ will be referred to as a \emph{ray Cannon--Thurston} map.
 Note that $\partial i_r$ \emph{need not be continuous}.
 In fact, an aim of this paper is to provide examples where $\partial i_r$ exists but is not continuous.
-However, there are no examples known to us of pairs $G_1<G$ where a ray Cannon-Thurston map does not exist (see Question~\ref{qn-rct} below).
+However, there are no examples known to us of pairs $G_1<G$ where a ray Cannon--Thurston map does not exist (see Question~\ref{qn-rct} below).

-Some positive answers to Question~\ref{qn-main} were given in \cite{mitra-ct,mitra-trees}.
-Since then a number results on the existence and structure of CT maps have been proven.
+Positive answers to Question~\ref{qn-main} were given in \cite{mitra-ct,mitra-trees} in some special cases.
+Since then a number of results on the existence and structure of Cannon--Thurston maps have been proven.
 See for instance \cite{mitra-endlam,kl15,dkt,JKLO,baker-riley-hydra,ps-kap} for a sample of results in the context of hyperbolic subgroups of hyperbolic groups.
 We refer the reader to \cite{mahan-icm} for a survey.
-Baker and Riley \cite{baker-riley} produced a clever example of a free subgroup $F$ of a hyperbolic group $G$ for which the inclusion $F \map G$ does \emph{not} admit a Cannon-Thurston map.
+Baker and Riley \cite{baker-riley} answered Question \ref{qn-main} negatively, by producing, for the first time, a free subgroup $F$ of a hyperbolic group $G$ for which the inclusion $F \map G$ does \emph{not} admit a Cannon--Thurston map.
 This example was obtained using small cancellation theory starting from a class of small-cancellation hyperbolic groups discovered by Rips \cite{rips}.
-Later, Matsuda and Oguni \cite{mats-oguni} used the work of Baker-Riley to show that any non-elementary hyperbolic group can be embedded in another hyperbolic group for which there is no CT map.
-These were the only known examples that answer the above question negatively.
+Later, Matsuda and Oguni \cite{mats-oguni} used the work of Baker--Riley to show that any non-elementary hyperbolic group can be embedded in another hyperbolic group for which there is no Cannon--Thurston map.
+These were the only known examples that answer Question~\ref{qn-main} negatively.
 In a different non-hyperbolic setup negative answers were obtained in \cite{radhika-etal,charney2024nonexistencecannonthurstonmapsmorse}.